 Central accounting points: introduction

-Companies delivering oil from duty-suspended warehouses for home use under excise duty deferment arrangements must submit an HO10 Warrant for those deliveries, and must make payment at the end of each accounting period.
+Companies delivering oil from duty-suspended warehouses for home use under excise duty deferment arrangements must submit an HO10 return for those deliveries, and must make payment at the end of each accounting period.

 Each company must nominate an office where accounting information is collated from the delivery site(s) in order to compile the HO10.
 This nominated office is known as the ‘Central Accounting Point’ (CAP).
 Although usually located at the company head office, the CAP can be located wherever the trader considers the records are available to perform the function properly.

 Main functions carried out at the Central Accounting Point